 Best hotels and accommodations in Seogwipo City

-★Travelers’ Pick: For a great (and affordable!) stay in Seogwipo, check out Virginia Hotel.
+★Travelers’ Pick: For a great (and amazingly affordable!) stay in Seogwipo, check out Virginia Hotel.
 It’s got a great location, beautiful rooms, modern hotel amenities, and room rates that won’t break the bank.
 Double rooms start at USD 60.
 (Navigate: 64-767-5555)

 For bigger groups, look into holiday homes like Story Ville.
-It’s a perfect rental for couples and families, with overlooking views of Beomseom Island, a garden pool, and spacious houses.
+It’s the perfect rental for couples and families, with overlooking views of Beomseom Island, a garden pool, and spacious houses.
 Vacation homes start at USD 200.
 (Navigate: 64-738-1320)

 For budget accommodations in Seogwipo City, check out Mimi Guesthouse.
 It’s right at the heart of Seogwipo and features comfortable rooms and modern amenities.
 Beds start at USD 20.